What is the difference between green and black olives?

-In the case of green and black olives, it is the same plant, it is only picked at different moments of ripening, which causes a difference in color.
+In the case of green and black olives, they are actually the same plants, but the olives are picked at different moments of ripening, which is causing a difference in their colour.

-The crop begins to grow in early summer, with green berries harvested in autumn from September and black around January.
-It’s worth clarifying here quickly that there really isn’t such a thing as black olives in nature.
-It’s purple, pink, grayish, dark brown (these are ripe ones that are harvested late) - the soot black available in stores is mostly painted with sulfate, which is why it has such a distinctive metallic aftertaste (the ones available at Buono! aren’t like that :))
+It grows in early summer, the green olives are harvested in autumn from September and the black ones around January.
+It is worth clarifying here quickly that there really isn’t such a thing as black olives in nature.
+It can be purple, pink, greyish, dark brown (these are ripe ones that are harvested later) - but those soot black ones available in some stores are mostly likely painted with sulfate, which is the reason they have such a distinctive metallic aftertaste (the ones available at our shop are not like that :))

-Although they grow on the same tree, due to different treatment procedures, the berries will have completely different contents.
-There is much more salt in the green and more oil in the darker shades.
-The oil content of the berry is at its peak at the time of purification; the best olive oils are therefore made from purple olives, without any other added substances, only by pressing.
+Although they grow on the same tree, due to different treatment procedures, the olives will have completely different contents.
+There is more salt in the green ones and more oil in the darker ones.
+The oil content of the olive is at its peak at the time of purification; the best olive oils are therefore made from purple olives, without any other added substances, only by pressing.
 The resulting olive oil is called extra virgin.
-Their energy content also varies: 15 grams of green olives contain 20 calories, while the same amount of black contains 25 calories.
+Their energy content is also different: 15 grams of green olive contains 20 calories, while the same amount of black contains 25 calories.